J. Edgar Hoover: Reaction to civil rights groups

 The Church Committee, a U.S. Senate subcommittee led by U.S. Senator Frank Church which investigated numerous controversial FBI activities, found in 1976 that the FBI's intent was to push King out of SCLC leadership.
 King's aide Andrew Young claimed in a 2013 interview with the Academy of Achievement that the main source of tension between the SCLC and FBI was the government agency's lack of black agents, and that both parties were willing to co-operate with each other by the time the Selma to Montgomery marches had taken place.

 In one 1965 incident, white civil rights worker Viola Liuzzo was murdered by Ku Klux Klansmen, who had given chase and fired shots into her car after noticing that her passenger was a young black man; one of the Klansmen was Gary Thomas Rowe, an acknowledged FBI informant.
 The FBI spread rumors that Liuzzo was a member of the CPUSA and had abandoned her children to have sexual relationships with African Americans involved in the civil rights movement.
 FBI records show that Hoover personally communicated these insinuations to President Lyndon B. Johnson.
 Nevertheless, three Klansmen would be convicted in a federal trial for Liuzzo's murder in December 1965.

-Hoover also personally ordered to cease the Federal inquiry into the 1963 16th Street Baptist Church bombing by members of the Ku Klux Klan that killed four girls.
+Hoover also personally ordered the cessation of the Federal inquiry into the 1963 16th Street Baptist Church bombing by members of the Ku Klux Klan that killed four girls.
 By May 1965, local investigators and the FBI had identified suspects in the bombing and witnesses, and this information was relayed to Hoover.
 No prosecutions of the four suspects ensued even though the evidence was reportedly "so strong that even a white Alabama jury would convict".
 There had been a history of mistrust between local and federal investigators.

 Hoover wrote in a memo that the chances of a conviction were remote and told his agents not to share their results with federal or state prosecutors.
 In 1968, the FBI formally closed their investigation into the bombing without filing charges against any of their named suspects.
 The files were sealed by order of Hoover.
 Hoover in 1970 personally authorized "black-bag" jobs against the Weather Underground per testimony from William C. Sullivan.
+In 1976, congressional investigations reviewed the FBI's campaign against King and criticized it as being "one of the most abusive of all FBI programs".